asote/AzureDemo/README.md

-# tf-azure-arm
+# Azure Demo
-Azure RM + Terraform
+Provisioning in Microsoft Azure RM using Terraform

 Sample terraform configuration files to provision and deploy  VMs in Azure Resource Manager.